 After the enormous success of their musical adaptation of "Heidi", Stephen and Shaun were asked for a sequel based on the second part of Johanna Spyri's story (Heidi: How She Used What She Learned German: Heidi kann brauchen, was es gelernt hat).
-"JOHANNA AND HEIDI" begins where "HEIDI" ends.
+"HEIDI PART 2" begins where "HEIDI" ends.
 It intertwines the second "Heidi" novel with the later life of Johanna Spyri.

 Not long before her death Johanna burned a lot of her papers.
 Was she trying to hide something?
 A story based around the idea of a late-blooming romance between Johanna and the writer Conrad Meyer was born.
 Darker in tone than “HEIDI”, the show explores the nature of love, loss, betrayal and jealousy.
 It can play as a sequel or stand completely alone.